-The Real “Money Pit” House
+The “Money Pit” House

-It’s a big place, with a whopping 14,000 square feet.
+It’s a big place, with 8 bedrooms, 10 baths, and a whopping 14,000 square feet.

-…and the interiors were recreated on a soundstage, so no houses were harmed during the filming of the movie.
+And the interiors were recreated on a soundstage, so no houses were harmed during the filming of the movie.

-One of my pet peeves was they didn’t show us how all the rooms turned out in the end.
+It still makes me mad that they didn’t show us how all the rooms turned out in the end.

-We did see the staircase and entry hall, though.
+We did see the staircase and entry hall, though: